AmarinderChahal/ultimateWaterHeater/README.md

 The Internet of Things provides even more versatility to the convenience of the application in Smart Homes and with other smart devices.
 The implementation of Alexa encourages the water heater as a front-leader in an evolutionary revolution for the modern age.

-##Built With:
+## Built With:

-(In no particular order of importance, though all are nonetheless important...)
+(In no particular order of importance)

--RhoAI
--R
+- RhoAI
+- R
--C++ (Arduino 101)
+- C++ (Arduino 101)
--Node.js
--Tears
--HTML
+- Node.js
+- Tears
+- HTML
--Alexa API
+- Alexa API
--Swift, Xcode
+- Swift, Xcode
--BLE
+- BLE
--Buckets and Water
+- Buckets and Water
--Java
+- Java
--RXTX (Serial Communication Library)
+- RXTX (Serial Communication Library)
--Mathematica
+- Mathematica
--MatLab (assistance)
+- MatLab (assistance)
--Red Bull, Soylent
+- Red Bull, Soylent
--Tetrix (for support)
+- Tetrix (for support)
--Home Depot
+- Home Depot
--Electronics Express
+- Electronics Express
--Breadboard, resistors, capacitors, jumper cables -Arduino Digital Temperature Sensor (DS18B20) -Electric Tape, Duct Tape
+- Breadboard, resistors, capacitors, jumper cables
+- Arduino Digital Temperature Sensor (DS18B20)
+- Electric Tape, Duct Tape
--Funnel, for testing
+- Funnel, for testing
--Excel
--Javascript
--jQuery
+- Excel
+- Javascript
+- jQuery
--Intense Sleep Deprivation
+- Intense Sleep Deprivation
--The wonderful support of the people around us, and TreeHacks as a whole.
+- The wonderful support of the people around us, and TreeHacks as a whole.
 Thank you all!

+*** According to the Washington Post: https://www.washingtonpost.com/news/energy-environment/wp/2015/03/04/your-shower-is-wasting-huge-amounts-of-energy-and-water-heres-what-to-do-about-it/?utm_term=.03b3f2a8b8a2

-Special thanks to awesome friends Michelle and Darren for providing moral support.
+Special thanks to our awesome friends Michelle and Darren for providing moral support in person!